bobediako/psc2025/worksheet/su4_worksheet.md

-# ProLUG Security Engineering
+## ProLUG Security Engineering

-## Unit 4 Worksheet
+# Unit 4 Worksheet
-Instructions
+*Instructions*
-Fill out this sheet as you progress through the lab and discussions.
-Hold your worksheets until the end to turn them in as a final submission packet.
+*Fill out this sheet as you progress through the lab and discussions.
+Hold your worksheets until the end to turn them in as a final submission packet.*

+---

 ## Discussion Questions:

-Unit 4 Discussion Post 1: Review some of the blogs here: https://discord.com/channels/611027490848374811/1363211160467407002/1365753668200038411
+Unit 4 Discussion Post 1:
+Review some of the blogs here: https://discord.com/channels/611027490848374811/1363211160467407002/1365753668200038411

 Security - Unit 4 Discussion Post 1: Review some of the blogs here: https://aws.amazon.com/search/?searchQuery=air+gapped#facet_type=blogs&page=1 https://aws.amazon.com/blogs/security/tag/bastion-host/ or that you find on your own about air-gapped systems.